esadovic/esadovic/README.md

 ### API testing in POSTMAN

-Yoyu can find some of api testing examples on: → [link:](https://github.com/esadovic/apitesting)
+You can find some of api testing examples on: → [link:](https://github.com/esadovic/apitesting)

 ### Test cases and work in TestRail